AquaSpare/DL-segmentation-calssification/README.md

 This repository contains the pytorch code used for a the final project in the course Deep Learning in Image Analysis at Uppsala Universitet 2021

-1. First problem is about classification of hand-written digits using a convolutional neural network on the MNIST dataset, several models are evaluated
+1. First problem is classification of hand-written digits using a convolutional neural network on the MNIST dataset, several models and pytorch optimisers are tested fo achive the best performance

-2. Second problem is in semantic segmentation of biomedical images using a UNET model architecture on the WARWICK dataset
+2. Second problem is in semantic segmentation of biomedical images using a UNET model architecture on the WARWICK dataset.
+Models are evaluated using Sørensen–Dice coefficient.
+Several network designs are tested, including skip connections and residual connections

 Information about the MNIST dataset: The MNIST dataset consists of 60000 training images, and 10000 test images.
 The dataset has become a classic benchmark dataset for machine learning; do checkout the http://yann.lecun.com/exdb/mnist/ page for some context.
 All images are 28x28 pixels and stored in the png-file format.